luisao8/Online-Shop-Analytics/README.md

 - Developed a model that can predict future cancellations with 95% accuracy.
 It will hopefully help the shop run more efficiently.
 - Saw a small relationship between country distance and cancellations.
 - Obtained a list of countries to investigate (USA 30% invoices cancelled...)

-**UNDERSTANDING DATASET**
-- Managed to identify wholesale and retail customers.
-Helpful for prior analysis.
-Thanks to this, it was discovered that some wholesale customers are not registering to the shop, therefore the shope can't track and increase loyalty and hand offers.

 **CUSTOMER SPENDING:**
 - Saw few customers accounted for most of the sales.
 Ex.
 Top 500/5800 accounted to almost half the sales and products bought.